HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 #### RC4) 220701

-1. Describes how to pass command-line arguments through the query component of the `pipe` URI.
+1. Describe how to pass command-line arguments through the query component of the `pipe` URI.
-1. Described additional methods of the `pipe` stream entity: `writeeof` and `status`.
+1. Describe additional methods of the `pipe` stream entity: `writeeof` and `status`.
 1. The `user_obj` static property name of `$RUNNER` is adjusted to `myObj`.

 #### RC3) 220601